valentingol/cliconfig/docs/processing.md

 The pre-merge processing looks for keys that match the tag or the regex, apply the function on the value and store the result (= the "property").
-The post-merge processing will check that the property is the same as the one stored during pre-merge.
+The post-merge and end-build processing will check that the property is the same as the one stored during pre-merge.
 If not, it will raise an error.

 Examples: